Install, Configure, and Deploy a HDP Cluster with HCP

-You need to supply the FQDN of each of your hosts.
+You need to supply the fully qualified domain name (FQDN) of each of your hosts.
 The wizard also needs to access the private key file you created in Set Up Password-less SSH.
 Using the host names and key file information, the wizard can locate, access, and interact securely with all hosts in the cluster.

 Use the Target Hosts text box to enter your list of